-Guidelines for Cybersecurity of Public Telecommunications Networks and Broadcasting Facilities (Required) - Monitoring and Compliance
+Guideline for Cybersecurity of Public Telecommunications Networks and Broadcasting Facilities (Required) - Monitoring and Conformance

-27. Operators of public telecommunications and broadcasting facilities shall submit an annual compliance report stating whether they are fully compliant, partially compliant or non-compliant with each cybersecurity guideline, or if the guideline is not applicable to their operations.
-Failure to submit the annual compliance report or comply with a required guideline may be deemed as a breach of concession and the Authority shall act as prescribed under the concession or the Act.
+27. Operators of public telecommunications networks and broadcasting facilities shall submit an annual conformance report stating whether they are fully conformant, partially conformant or non-conformant with each cybersecurity guideline, or if the guideline is not applicable to their operations.
+Failure to submit the annual conformance report or comply with a required guideline may be deemed as a breach of concession and the Authority shall act as prescribed under the concession or the Act.